Yuan-Meng/personal_website/content/posts/ebr.md

 ---
-title: "An Intro to Embedding-Based Retrieval"
+title: "An Introduction to Embedding-Based Retrieval"
 date: 2024-06-22
 math: true
 tags: